OK, OK, before you get yourself all worked up in a tizzy about eating wild rabbit, I ask that you consider a few things.

 Remove the rabbit and saute the veggies.
 Once softened, deglaze the pan.

 Add the rabbit back in and simmer on low for a little over an hour.
-Voila!
+Bam!
 You just made a lovely rabbit entree.
 Oh…and, its delicious!
 Kinda tastes like chicken

 Coniglio in Bianco (White Wine Braised Rabbit)